DavidWaumsley/NoScriptShow/content/blog/2024/learn8.md

 videoid: -RgObYHDwxw
 ---

-The no script show's website has been a place to put our content and implement things we talk about in the podcast.
+The no script show's website has been a place to put our content and implement things we talk about in the chat.
 It's functional, but not yet designed for a specific audience as we've only just started talking about design on the show.

 Nevertheless, it is the first web project I have done since 2007 that has not, in some way, involved WordPress.
 With that in mind, I thought I'd do a few videos on my experience switching from a dynamic platform to manually building static sites.